cpasneedles/naval_battle/README.md

 The winner is the one who manages to sink all of the opponent's ships before all of his own are.

 # In this version
-Same as the original naval battle game.
+Same as the original French naval battle game.